-The Texas Lottery's bi-monthly publication, RoundUp, offers retailers sales and marketing tips.
-It highlights successful retailer strategies and presents key information on a range of topics from security to licensing.
+The Texas Lottery's monthly publication, RoundUp, provides retailers with news of upcoming draw game and scratch game promotions, the latest retailer incentive and retailer bonus information, answers to frequently asked questions, and placement of point-of-sale materials.
 Once or more a quarter, RoundUp includes a printed survey to query retailers on current issues related to Texas Lottery operations.
 These brief surveys typically consist of three to six questions.
 Due to low response rates, the information collected from the RoundUp surveys is used mainly for directional purposes.
-Data Collection Time Frame/Cycle: Surveys are printed in the retailer publication at least once a quarter.